 Start by allocating some space in your home and vehicle.
-When you start you can use items from your vehicle kit for your home kit.
+When you start you can use your vehicle kit to supplement your home kit.
 Organize supplies so that they are easy to find and can be accessed very quickly.
-If you are on a tight budget you can create a hiking kit, store the kit in your vehicle, and use it as part of your vehicle kit.
-As your kits expand it is best to have distinct hiking and vehicle kits with duplicate items.
+If you are on a tight budget, you can create a hiking kit, store the kit in your vehicle, and use it as part of your vehicle kit.
+As your kits expand it is best to have standalone kits for hiking, vehicle, and home (with duplicate items).

 The next sections describe a class of item with details for good, better, and best.
 Good is the minimum that you should have for the kit.
 Be sure to have all of the good items before adding the better or best items.